sebastienrousseau/shokunin/README.md

 ### Platform support

-`Shokunin Static Site Generator` is supported and tested on the following platforms and architectures as part of our [CI/CD pipeline][11].
+Shokunin Static Site Generator (SSG) is supported and tested on the following platforms and architectures as part of our [CI/CD pipeline][11].

 This list is based on the [Rust Platform Support][17] list.